NVlabs/viewpoint-robustness/README.md

 10: +5 degrees pitch (looking upwards)
 11: +10 degrees pitch (looking upwards)

+The above visualization step visualizes the unrectified images.
+The codebase also includes a function for visualizing rectified images to verify the data prior to training.

 ## Thanks

 Many thanks to [Alperen Degirmenci](https://scholar.harvard.edu/adegirmenci/home) and [Maying Shen](https://mayings.github.io/).